-The Company acquired 100% equity interest in Forge Biologics Holdings, LLC ("Forge"), a US-based gene therapy CDMO, through its subsidiary, Ajinomoto North America Holdings, Inc. on December 21, 2023 (US local time), and Forge and its five subsidiaries became consolidated subsidiaries of the Company.
+The Company acquired 100% equity interest in Forge Biologics Holdings, LLC, a US-based gene therapy CDMO, through its subsidiary, Ajinomoto North America Holdings, Inc. (currently: Ajinomoto North America Inc.) on December 21, 2023 (US local time), and Forge and its five subsidiaries became consolidated subsidiaries of the Company.
+The business combination was accounted for provisionally in the previous consolidated fiscal year, but was finalized in the current consolidated accounting period.